ManeetSigtia/gmail-sorter/README.md

 - Select "Desktop app" as the application type.
 - Give your OAuth client a name (e.g., "Gmail Sorter Desktop App").
 - Click the "Create" button.
+- Scroll down to the "Test users" section.
+- Click the "Add Users" button.
+- Enter your Gmail email address (e.g., "youremail@gmail.com") into the input field.
+- Click "Add".

+By adding your Gmail account as a test user, you're granting permission for the OAuth client to access your Gmail data during development and testing.
+This will help you authenticate and test your application without having to go through a full OAuth consent flow every time.

 #### 4. Download the JSON File containing your Credentials:
 - Find the newly created OAuth client ID in the list of OAuth 2.0 Client IDs.